jorgen-lund/jorgen-lund/README.md

-- 👋 Hi, I’m @jorgen-lund currently and I'm studying Informatics at NTNU Trondheim.
+- 👋 Hi, I’m @jorgen-lund.
+I'm studying Informatics at NTNU Trondheim.
-- 👀 I’m interested in programming, and at the moment using a lot of React both in University and at home.
-- 🌱 I’m currently learning React and Typescript
+- 🌱 I’m currently learning React-Native, Typescript and solidity
--     Will post more of my projects soon, but at the moment projects at university require my attention

 <!---
 jorgen-lund/jorgen-lund is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.